-275 tons (nearly 3 times the size of America's largest ICBM) multiple warheads dentical ange road-mobile missile (picture above)
+275 tons (nearly 3 times the size of America's largest ICBM) multiple warheads identical

-Why Does India's Need an ICBM: Why What's the Target?
+Why Does India's Need an ICBM: What's the Target?

-CURRENT AND PUTURE BALLISTIC MISSILES
+CURRENT AND FUTURE BALLISTIC MISSILES

 India already has the Agni II medium range road-mobile missile (picture above) with a 2,000 km range (mapped above) that can reach most of China, all of Pakistan, and is now being upgraded to cover all of China.
 The Surya, India's ICBM, in contrast, is a fixed launch, first-strike missile that is only useful, if, as Indian officials have claimed, India wants to hit the US or Europe.